 Though my heart told me that my life ended that day, my body was still breathing, moving, thriving.
 Living.
 Oh boy did I resent that fact.
 Inside of me, I felt done, it felt like a complete betrayal to have a body that needed care, to have relationships that still needed me present, when all I wanted to do was hide in a cave and just fade away.
 Thankfully, that cave had some reservoirs of good things.
 Like, a God who loves to heal and has no fear of death, family and friends who would choose not to run away from my Scary Grieving Lady moments, and best of all, times of solitude that would allow me to rest and stare Death in it’s beady eye, and finally have a conversation about his role in my life.

-I don’t see Death as my enemy anymore, I wouldn’t call him a friend either.
-For me, at this point in time, he is the beam of light that brings clarity to Life’s wonders.
+Though I’m not a fan of death, for me, at this point in time, he is the beam of light that brings clarity to Life’s wonders.
 I still don’t like him, but I appreciate that when I stop running from him, turn around and face him, he’s got something to show me about living that I would have never known before.

 When sorrow and joy hold hands I see this history of grief, death and sorrow, and the choice I had to make to live, converging into this new and unexpected path.